COVID-19 Environmental Enforcement Update

 - IDEM inspectors will continue to conduct inspections to ensure compliance with applicable environmental requirement, but will take certain precautions such as wearing PPE, maintaining social distancing, and - to the maximum extent possible - receiving or providing documents through electronic communications.
 IDEM staff will not, however, sign any document that imposes legal conditions on the visit.

 - Important Links:

-- The Louisiana Department of Environmental Quality (LDEQ) has issued an Eighth Amended Declaration of Emergency and Administrative Order which provides that postponed public hearings may be rescheduled if such hearings can be held in accordance with CDC guidance and any guidelines issued by the Governor's office.
+- The Louisiana Department of Environmental Quality (LDEQ) has issued a Thirteenth Amended Declaration of Emergency and Administrative Order which provides that postponed public hearings may be rescheduled if such hearings can be held in accordance with CDC guidance and any guidelines issued by the Governor's office.
 This may include virtual public hearings.
 Accompanying public comment periods will be adjusted accordingly.

 - Public comments will be accepted by LDEQ via email or mail.
 Draft air permits will be available online for comment.